 "There must be another reason," Cindy says.
 She waits until Sue Ann is looking her in the eye.
 "You don't hurt the people you love."

-For some reason—for a reason Jo is about ninety-nine percent sure of—it takes them a good ten seconds or better to break eye contact and remember they aren't the only people in the room.
+For some reason—a reason Jo is about ninety-nine percent sure of—it takes them a good ten seconds or better to break eye contact and remember they aren't the only people in the room.

-Sue Ann stands up, ears beet red, and walks over to her own side of the room with the idea that now is as good of a time as ever to tidy up her pigsty.
+Sue Ann stands up, ears beet red, and walks over to her own side of the room.
+She starts to tidy up her pigsty.
 A few stray sneakers get tossed into a chest at the foot of her bed.
 A dozen dirty outfits are hauled to the hamper by the door.

 There are a strict set of rules that one must agree to when becoming a student at Eastland School for Girls.
 They are there, clear as day, black and white, printed in the handbook.
 One of them not unlike the others states that misconduct inside or outside of the classroom while on school grounds is prohibited and will result in punishment.
 Jo is no fool.
 Broad guidelines like that can cover whatever the administration wants it to cover.
 Anything from chewing gum in class to picking a fight.
 It's all fair game.
-That's why, when one evening when Mrs. Garrett is out with Mr. Garrett and Tootie gathers everyone in her room to announce that she's going to teach them how to play poker for "cold, hard cash," Jo is the first to turn down her offer.
+That's why, when Tootie gathers everyone into her room to announce that she's going to teach them how to play poker for "cold, hard cash" while Mrs. and Mr. Garrett are away, Jo is the first to turn down her offer.

 "Are you nuts?
 What if somebody finds out?"